Fred. Olsen Express: Lineas Fred. Olsen

-The company had many old slow ferries, but decided to revamp in 2000.
-This meant that most of the old ferries were sold on, being replaced by High Speed Catamarans and a new High Speed Trimaran.

 Incidents and accidents

 The Bonanza Express ran aground in early December 2008.
 All 175 passengers were evacuated safely.
 It lost control when entering the port of Los Cristianos.
 The ship suffered substantial damage, but was not in danger of sinking, Fred Olsen general director Juan Ramsden said.
 The reason for the accident appeared to be linked to a failure of the ferry's reverse system, according to Ramsden.
 The ferry leaked up to three tons of fuel.
 The presence of cars on the deck slowed down attempts to take it to a shipyard for repairs.
 The Bonanza Express was planned to be in operation with Euroferries on a route between Ramsgate and Boulogne.
 However, although this service from Ramsgate to Boulogne was still due to start on 1 March 2010 after many delays, the Bonanza Express is now back with Fred Olsen, having been seen on the Los Cristianos webcam.